JMaskiewicz/JMaskiewicz/README.md

 ### Reinforcement Learning for Stock Market Trading

-This is my flagship project where I've designed and implemented a reinforcement learning agent that autonomously trades in the FOREX market.
-By analyzing historical data and learning from market dynamics, the agent makes informed trading decisions, aiming to maximize returns while minimizing risk.
-This project showcases my ability to apply advanced machine learning techniques to solve real-world financial problems.
-Additionally, repository link to Project  [Reinforcement learning for Stock market](https://github.com/JMaskiewicz/RL_tester)
+This project stands as the crown jewel of my portfolio, where I've poured my passion and expertise into developing a Reinforcement Learning agent that navigates the complexities of the FOREX market.
+This isn't just any implementation; it represents a significant leap beyond conventional models.
+I've customized and enhanced algorithms like Temporal-difference (TD) and Generalized Advantage Estimation (GAE), crafting my own versions tailored to significantly boost the predictive power and efficiency of the trading agent. link to Project  [Reinforcement learning for Stock market](https://github.com/JMaskiewicz/RL_tester)

 #### Technologies & Tools:
 - **Languages:** Python
-- **Key Libraries:** TensorFlow, Keras, Pandas, NumPy
+- **Key Libraries:** Torch, Pandas, NumPy, Numba, Gym
+- **Custom TD and GAE Algorithms:** Innovated beyond traditional models by modifying and enhancing Temporal-difference and Generalized Advantage Estimation algorithms to suit the unique challenges of FOREX trading.
+- **Written From Scratch:** The Reinforcement Learning agents are meticulously crafted from the ground up, allowing for unparalleled optimization and integration with the custom TD and GAE algorithms.

 ### Other Projects